thepeoplescoder/python--Tetris/README.md

     instead of keeping track of it on the console.
   * Display the number of cleared lines in the game window.
   * Display the number of dropped blocks in the game window.
+* Bugs
+  * Levels advance (and therefore, speed increases) based on score, instead of on number of lines cleared.

 [pygame-github]:       https://github.com/pygame/pygame
 [pygame-homepage]:     https://pygame.org/